superguaricho/foxdot-mode/README.md

     Ctrl+c Ctrl+e (foxdot-run-block).
 Send the paragraphe or block where is the cursor to the interpreter and go to the next non blank line.
     Ctrl+c Ctrl+e (foxdot-run-region).
 Send the selected region to the interpreter.
+    Ctrl+c Ctrl+a (foxdot-clear-foxdot).
+Clear the foxdot interpreter screen.

 You can start foxdot interpreter with: